datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_2_c7d0c9d78ab7fa4b6bdeaf7a8fbb25d0.md

 `@script`
 A logistic regression model is used to predict class probabilities for a given target in the data.
 Here we can see a simple implementation of a logistic regression model in python.
 This example contains some parameters we will discuss later.
+For now, we will focus on using the model in general.
 The results of the model we will use will give us the probability of default for a given loan.
 These will be represented as arrays of decimal values.